mochaman/alhena/README.md

 - Optional favicon.txt support
 - Printing (and therefore PDF with drivers)
 - Embedded text and media from data URLs
+- Custom page styles by domain, url and theme

 ## 🎨 Design